george-onet/plansignal-ivar/README.md

 ## Origin

 PlanSignal IVaR is the upstream-materials counterpart to [PlanSignal v1](https://plansignal.streamlit.app), which handles finished-goods forecast risk.
-Both are portfolio projects built by [George Onet](https://www.linkedin.com/in/georgeonet/) (Rascal) — a supply chain practitioner with 7+ years in chemical and pharmaceutical planning, documenting the build journey publicly on LinkedIn.
+Both are portfolio projects built by [George Onet](https://www.linkedin.com/in/georgeonet/)  — a supply chain professional with 7+ years in chemical manufacturing, documenting the build journey publicly on LinkedIn.

 The model reflects choices a planner makes daily.
 The code reflects choices a self-taught Python builder makes weekly.
 Both are open to scrutiny.